 Digital circuits create substantial supply and ground current transients.
 The logic noise thus generated could have significant impact upon system noise performance.
 The best logic family to use in systems with A/D converters is one which employs non-saturating transistor designs, or has low noise characteristics, such as the 74LS, 74HC(T) and 74AC(T)Q families.
 The worst noise generators are logic families that draw the largest supply current transients during clock or signal edges, like the 74F and the 74AC(T) families.
+In high speed circuits, however, it is often necessary to use these higher speed devices.
+Best performance requires careful attention to PC board layout and to proper signal integrity techniques.

-The effects of the noise generated from the ADC output switching can be minimized through the use of $47\Omega$ to $56\Omega$ resistors in series with each data output line.
+The effects of the noise generated from the ADC output switching can be minimized through the use of 47Ω to 100Ω resistors in series with each data output line.
 Locate these resistors as close to the ADC output pins as possible.